seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

   - `size <= Seek::Config.cache_max_redis_item_size` → write to Redis, delete any stale copy on
     disk under the same key.
   - `size > Seek::Config.cache_max_redis_item_size` → write to disk, delete any stale copy in
-    Redis under the same key, and send an exception notification.
+    Redis under the same key, and log the overflow.
 - **Read**: check Redis first (cheap, covers the large majority of keys); on a miss, check the filesystem store before reporting a true miss.
 - **Delete / delete_matched**: delegate to both backends, since a key's location isn't known